mmai/cyclejs-sparklines/README.md

 ```

-Sparklines component is a container with the following properties:
+The sparkline component accept the following attributes:

-data - the data set used to build the sparkline
+  * data: the data set used to build the sparkline

-limit - optional, how many data points to display at once
+  * limit: how many data points to display at once (optional)

-width, height - dimensions of the component
+  * width, height: dimensions of the component

-margin - optional, offset the chart
+  * margin: offset the chart (optional)

-min, max - optional, bound the chart
+  * min, max: bound the chart (optional)

+See the examples on [mmai.github.io/cyclejs-sparklines/](http://mmai.github.io/cyclejs-sparklines/) for a complete list of parameters.

 #### Basic Sparkline